Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-11-direct-delivery.md

 "You two are together?"

-"I'm...not averse to the idea."
+"I'm... not averse to the idea."
 Niral said, mischievously flattening her ears sideways.
 Rylee had to admire her cool and confidence, she didn't even glance backwards to see Goruu's expression prick up in delight that completely ignored species boundaries.

 "Well, nothing to be jealous of here."
 Rylee said, and winked at Goruu.
 "I'd break him."